Safer Sex Guidelines for Teen

 Kissing is thought to be a safe activity, but herpes and other diseases can be spread this way.

 Condoms are commonly thought to protect against STIs.
 It is true that if used properly and consistently, condoms help prevent certain diseases, like chlamydia and gonorrhea.
 But they may not fully protect against other diseases, like genital warts, herpes and syphilis.

 Guidelines for safer sex

-The CDC recommends that latex condoms, with or without spermicides, be used to help prevent transmission of STDs.
+The CDC recommends that latex condoms, with or without spermicides, be used to help prevent transmission of STIs.
 This includes sexually transmitted HIV.
 A male condom should be made of latex or polyurethane — not natural materials.
 Polyurethane should only be used if you have a latex allergy.
 A female condom is made of polyurethane.

 For oral sex, help protect your mouth by having your partner use a condom (male or female).

 Women should not douche after intercourse.
 It does not protect against STI.
 And, it could spread an infection farther into the reproductive tract, and may wash away spermicidal protection.